why do i code?

 11 may 2024

-Here you can see my first attempt at a perspective projection in Desmos.
+in this graph you can see my first attempt at a perspective projection in desmos.

-The lack of lists of lists also makes representing matrices annoying.
-I settled on flattening out the list and using the formula matrix[row * width + column] to get the value of the cell.
+the lack of lists of lists also makes representing matrices annoying. i settled on flattening out the list and using the formula

 f_transform(